 This is a sustainable infrastructure that enables quality, coordinated care and reduced financial risk as our industry shifts towards value-based care.

-Some believe that to achieve this 'holy grail' there needs to be a centralised electronic health record (EHR) system with embedded population health management capabilities.
+Some believe that to achieve this 'holy grail' there needs to be a centralized electronic health record (EHR) system with embedded population health management capabilities.
 However, this idea is not terribly realistic.
 A typical EHR database is closed and structured by design—it is meant to capture interactions between a provider and patient—but there is so much more data being captured outside of those interactions, such as genomics, patient-reported data and much more.
 Data from wearables, wellness applications and medical devices can be extremely valuable and fill in the gaps so that providers have all the information they need to care for their patients.

 Most EHRs are not designed to handle data like this coming in unfiltered, as they can't aggregate, normalise and analyse it to make it meaningful at the point of care.
 As a result, we need a much broader database of patient data sourced from trusted platforms so that providers can view a more complete patient profile and prescribe shared care plans accordingly.